2022 Houston Astros season: July

 Jake Odorizzi was activated from the injured list on July 4 after missing 42 games to start against the Kansas City Royals.
 As they had one off day prior to the All-Star break starting July 18, the Astros shifted to a 6-man starting rotation.
 Enoli Paredes was optioned to make room for Odorizzi.

 Despite having won only once in just 12 times when their opponents scored first, the Astros made their biggest comeback of the season.
-After trailing by five runs in opener versus the Royals, Álvarez provided a second consecutive walk-off.
+After trailing by five runs in opener versus the Royals, Alvarez provided a second consecutive walk-off.
 Starting pitcher Jake Odorizzi struggled with command, unable to get ahead of hitters, to induce swings and misses, or weak contact.
 The Astros found themselves in a 5–0 deficit after three innings.
 MJ Melendez homered twice for Kansa City, including once versus Odorizzi, whose afternoon concluded after four innings and 90 pitches.
 Houston starters had yielded a 0.67 ERA and the staff 10 earned runs overall in the previous ten contests.
 The Astros scored once each in the fourth, fifth and seventh innings.
 In the eighth, Royals reliever Amir Garrett walked two of three batters he faced before both runners scored on a Kyle Tucker single to center field.
-Taylor Clarke then relieved Garrett, who yielded a slowly-hit ground ball to Yuli Gurriel that snuck through the Kansas City infield to score Tucker and tie the game at 6. Álvarez launched a fastball from Scott Barlow for a solo home run 444 ft in the bottom of the ninth inning, giving the Astros a 7–6 victory.
+Taylor Clarke then relieved Garrett, who yielded a slowly-hit ground ball to Yuli Gurriel that snuck through the Kansas City infield to score Tucker and tie the game at 6.
+Alvarez launched a fastball from Scott Barlow for a solo home run 444 ft in the bottom of the ninth inning, giving the Astros a 7–6 victory.